SBKubric/supervacancies/README.md

 - Set up [Docker desktop](https://www.docker.com/products/docker-desktop/)
 - Clone this repo with `git clone https://github.com/SBKubric/supervacancies.git`
-- Run `docker compose -f local.yml up -d --build`
+- Run `docker compose -f local.yml up -d`

+## Continous integration & Deploy

+This project is configured for CI/CD Github Actions pipeline.

+Every time a PR has been requested, Github Actions runs CI pipeline that includes linting and tests.

+When the PR has been merged, Github Actions starts another piplene: CD to deliver app to the demo site.

 ## Settings